Vascular Study of Orthostatic Intolerance in ME/CFS

 The Life Improvement Trial (LIFT) aims to investigate two drugs, separately and in combination, Pyridostigmine (commonly known as Mestinon) and Low-Dose Naltrexone (LDN), for efficacy and to research the difference between responders and non-responders.

-Temporally Resolved Omics Tracking of ME/CFS
+Temporally Resolved Omics Tracking of ME/CFS (TROT-ME)

 This study seeks to understand the biological mechanisms driving the symptomatology of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) using metabolomic and lipidomic high-throughput analysis and high-frequency blood sampling over a 6.5 to 7.5 hour period conducted at two separate sites (Melbourne and Uppsala).

-Network Medicine for Disease Mechanisms and Treatment
+Network Medicine to Identify Disease Mechanisms & Treatments

 The goal of this project is to use data integration and network analyses to discover disease mechanisms and potential treatments.